Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Stand-alone Label Controls Have Hyperlink Properties.

-The Label control on Form can be used as a hyperlink control.
-The label control has Hyperlink Address & Hyperlink Sub-Address properties, use the Caption property to set the Display Text value of the hyperlink.
+The Label control on the Form can be used as a hyperlink control.
+The label control has Hyperlink Address & Hyperlink Sub-Address properties; use the Caption property to set the Display Text value of the hyperlink.
 Set the Special Effect property value to Raised, to make it look like a Command Button.

 Share: